 With increased data security measures - GDPR - coming into force imminently, and fewer risks on face value for banks, we are likely to see things pick up speed before too long.

-Have a look at what's happening around the globe!
+Have a look at what's happening in regards to open banking around the world!

 - Leading the move into Open Banking worldwide